ryan-hill/course-in-a-box/modules/rasters/_posts/2003-01-01-extract-raster-data-r.md

 - Extract summary stats for a raster or stack of rasters
 - Extract raster values at sample points
 - Delineate a watershed and extract a summary of raster values within the boundary
-- Bonus: Delineate watersheds and extract raster metrics within watershed boundaries
+- Bonus Excercise - Delineate several watersheds and extract raster metrics within watershed boundaries

 ---